-Part of self-care is the mindset one is in while doing it.
-This is important because self-care is at times, an appeal to one’s emotions and psychological needs for nurturing.
-The very act of setting aside “me time” and making an effort to focus on oneself may feel like attention, love, and even worth.
+Part of self-care is the Mindset one is in while doing it.
+If self care feels selfish or provokes thoughts of wasting time or guilt, it won’t be very recharging.
+The very act of setting aside “me time” and making an effort to focus on oneself can feel like attention, love, and even worth.
 This is especially true if it’s a regular preventative practice.
+Framing is the key.

 Have you ever let stress or anxiety lead to procrastination but then felt like the rest time didn’t help?